Common Illness in Dogs: Diabetes

 Diabetic Dog Lifestyle Management

-Avoid feeding wet dog food, which can be high in fat.
-Consider investing in automatic food and water dispensers to prevent overconsumption – sticking to the diet devised by your vet is very important to maintaining your dog’s health.
+Avoid feeding dog foods high in fat.
+Consider investing in automatic food and water dispensers to prevent overconsumption – sticking to the diet devised by your veterinarian is very important to maintaining your dog’s health.
 Daily exercise is crucial for a diabetic dog, whether your pet’s goal is weight loss or maintenance.
 If your dog has Type I diabetes, daily monitoring of glucose levels and ensuring timely insulin shots is crucial.